-The Reading Recovery staff works individually with students for a 30- minute period, five days a week.
+The Reading Recovery teacher works individually with a student for a 30- minute period, five days a week, for 12 to 20 weeks.
 This program is supplemental to the students' regular classroom instruction.
-Students participate in Reading Recovery an average of 16 weeks or until the student develops effective strategies for independent learning and can function successfully without support in classroom reading.
+Reading Recovery aims to support students at an early age with developing effective reading and writing strategies.
 When intervention is discontinued, another student is given an opportunity to participate.